eslint/eslint/docs/rules/getter-return.md

 This rule has an object option:

-* `"allowImplicit": false` (default) disallows implicitly return a value.
+* `"allowImplicit": false` (default) disallows implicitly returning undefined with a return; statement.

 ## When Not To Use It

-If your project will not be using getter you do not need this rule.
+If your project will not be using ES5 property getters you do not need this rule.

 ## Further Reading